 Knoword is the simplest app on this list.
-After you press "Let's go!" it serves you a short definition and in the answer blank provides you with the first letter of the corresponding word.
+After you press "Let's go!" it serves you a short definition.
+In the answer blank, you'll find the first letter of the corresponding word.
 It might seem easy at first, but that's because you have it on the default "Novice" level.
 Try "Hotshot" or "Wizard" to really give yourself a tough vocabulary test.

 I always prefer to learn while I'm having fun, so here are a few games and handy tools that will help you improve your vocabulary in other ways.